Financial-Times/node-health-check/README.md

   - `url`: The URL that the check should ping.
 This accepts a string or a function that returns a string
   - `method`: The HTTP method to use when pinging the URL.
 Defaults to `"HEAD"`
+  - `headers`: The HTTP headers to be sent with the request.
+This accepts an object with key value pair.
+Defaults to empty object

 #### Check Type: TCP/IP